intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 Notice the relationship between any term and its counterpart as denoted by the prefix `sub`.
 The dominant is a fifth above the tonic; the subdominant is a fifth below the tonic.
 The mediant is a third above the tonic; the submediant is a third below the tonic.

-The supertonic is a 2nd above the tonic, but because of the importance and function of the leading-tone, the scale degree names changes to reflect the difference between a major 2nd below the tonic versus the minor 2nd below the tonic.
+The supertonic is a 2nd above the tonic, but because of the importance and function of the leading-tone, its scale degree name changes to reflect the difference between a major 2nd below the tonic versus the minor 2nd below the tonic.
 If the 2nd below the tonic is a whole-step, we call it the subtonic.
-If the 2nd below the tonic is a half-step, we call it the leading-tone.
+If the 2nd below the tonic is a half-step, we call it the leading tone.
 This is true in both major and minor.

 ### Tonal centers and modes

 We consider a key to be defined by its tonic, so if two scales share a tonic, they are considered to be the same key but different *modes* of each other.
-For example,G major and G minor are the same key, but different modes.
+For example, G major and G minor are the same key, but different modes.
+This is confusing for many students, because they have always associated their concept of a key with its key signature.

 ### Why we need three minor scales